ZacharyPax/WatchtowerStack/SPECIAL-THANKS.md

-# Special Thanks for Contributions to Watchtower Stack
+# Special Thanks for Personal Contributions to Watchtower Stack

 Marissa Pax - College of Saint Benedict